Reviewable/hubkit/README.md

 the results before returning them.
 Defaults to true.
 If set to false and a result has more pages, you'll find a `next()` function on the result that you can call to get a promise with the next page of items.
+* `boolean`: If true, interprets a 404 as false and a 20x as true.
+* `ifNotFound`: A value to return instead of throwing an exception when the request results in a 404.